surancy/ab-testing-notes/README.md

 # ab-testing-notes
-Notes on A/B testing courses/papers
+Collection of notes/projects on A/B testing courses/papers